GoogleChrome/developer.chrome.com/site/en/docs/handbook/how-to/add-media/index.md

 {% Aside %}
 Prior to September 2021, there were different uploaders for developer.chrome.com and web.dev.
-Now, all assets are uploaded through the single uploader.
+Now, all assets are uploaded through a single uploader.
 This means you can migrate content between the sites and use the same sources.
 {% endAside %}